Type 2 Ka-Mi: History and development

 As early as 1928, the Japanese Army had been developing amphibious tanks and created several experimental models such as the Sumida amphibious armored car (AMP), SR I-Go, SR II Ro-Go, SR III Ha-Go, which were produced only as one-off prototypes for concept testing in the 1930s.
 Each of the SR series were 3.6 to 7 tonne amphibious tanks with a 2 to 3 man crew, and armed with machine guns.

 In 1940, the Imperial Japanese Navy (IJN) took over development of amphibious vehicles.
-Mitisubishi used the knowledge gained from the SR program and the Type 95 Ha-Go light tank as a base.
+Mitsubishi used the knowledge gained from the SR program and the Type 95 Ha-Go light tank as a base.
 The Type 1 Mi–Sha a/k/a/ "Type 1 floating tank Ka-Mi" was the first IJN prototype produced.
 The Type 1 led to the development of the Type 2 Ka-Mi being produced in 1942.
 The Type 2 Ka-Mi was designed for the IJN's Special Naval Landing Forces for the amphibious invasion of Pacific Islands without adequate port facilities, and for various special operations missions.
 The Type 2 Ka-Mi tanks were organized into "several amphibious tank units".
 Beginning in 1942, only 182 to 184 units of this tank were built.